RemoteControl/TechTools-MacOSX/README.md

   - untangle_logon.sh   - this is an adaptation of the scripts supplied by untangle.com for windows active directory authentication integration.
 PLEASE READ FILE FOR MORE INFORMATION.

+  - reset_chrome.sh     - this script erases the local student/teacher Chrome support files to remove any user data